Workday/canvas-kit/modules/react/common/README.md

 ### `ExtractProps`

 v5 introduces components that could take an `as` prop, which means the underlying element that is rendered can change.
-Components props that use the `as` prop no longer extend an HTML attribute interface because the interface is determined by the value of the `as` prop.
+Component props that use the `as` prop no longer extend an HTML attribute interface because the interface is determined by the value of the `as` prop.

 `ExtractProps` can be used in place of importing a prop interface directly.
 If you wish to extend a